Foresthill to French Meadows Reservoir

 The McGuire Trail, French Meadows area, is a part of the infamous Western States Trail winding through timber and following the north shore of French Meadows Reservoir.
 This short trail is a moderate climb to the top of Red Star Ridge offering scenic views of the area.
 Horseback riding is outstanding on this trail as well.
 There is also camping along the east end of the lake.

 If this is your first time on Mosquito Ridge, consider that few roads compare to this stretch of pavement.
 The one road that's similar is likely Cottonwood Road by Sonora, Mammoth Pool Road near North Fork or Angeles Crest above Los Angeles.
 You also must ride north 100 some miles and ride Oroville-Quincy Highway, more traffic, but just as good.

-Can you see what's around the corner in the photo at right?
+Can you see what's around the corner in the photo above?
 I couldn't.
 But just in case you really wanted to know, he's pictured staring at me.
 Forget all those stories of deer you've heard.
 This region is open cattle range, and cows wander freely in these parts.
 They generally have cow bells, you can hear them when you pull the bike over and shut the motor off when they are nearby.
 More cowbell.

 I've ridden up on cows in blind corners like this one, walking down the middle of the road, or just plain hanging out nearby.
 And while I've yet to hear a story of a motorcyclist hitting a cow (bear or deer is more likely), they are not the brightest of animals.

 Note any road over 4000 feet in the Sierra is over the snow line in winter so snow may block the road and your ride may be limited in winter months extending all the way to Memorial Day depending on the winter.

 Also note that law enforcement is spotty and seems to come and go through the years.
 Catch phrases like 'directed enforcement' were created because of riders coming up to roads like this and crashing.
 No one crashes, the cops stay home.